-White House Says Trump Is Not Onboard With Spending Deal That Lacks Border Security Funding
+President Trump Signals He Won't Sign Shutdown Compromise Without Wall Funding

+“The president said he will not sign this bill,” House Speaker Paul Ryan said exiting a hastily called meeting with Trump and other GOP lawmakers at the White House.

+The House had been set to vote on the bill Thursday, before a deadline at midnight Friday to fund parts of the government or risk a partial shutdown just before Christmas.

-WASHINGTON (AP) — With last-minute efforts to avert a government shutdown in disarray, the White House suggested Thursday that President Donald Trump is not onboard with a critical spending agreement because it lacks billions of dollars for “steel slats or a wall” at the Mexican border.
+The White House suggested earlier Thursday that Trump was not onboard with the critical spending agreement because it lacked billions of dollars for “steel slats or a wall” at the Mexican border.

-Trump himself lashed out at Republican leaders on Twitter after speaking by telephone with GOP House Speaker Paul Ryan.
+And Trump himself lashed out at Republican leaders on Twitter after speaking by telephone with Ryan.
 Then Trump’s press secretary issued a statement saying the president “does not want to go further without border security,” including money for the wall.

-Trump, who has faced rare, bitter criticism from some fellow Republicans over the past day for “caving” on wall funding, was to meet with House GOP members at midday and “is continuing to weigh his options,” the White House statement said.

-As House Republicans struggled to find the votes to pass the legislation ahead of a midnight Friday deadline, Trump started blaming GOP leaders for failing to deliver on the $5 billion he had demanded for the wall.
+Trump has faced rare, bitter criticism from some fellow Republicans over the past day for “caving” on wall funding.
+As House Republicans struggled to find the votes to pass the Senate bill, Trump started blaming GOP leaders for failing to deliver on the $5 billion he had demanded for the wall.
 Ryan had promised a “big fight” after the midterm elections, but as Republicans lost House control, negotiations over the year-end spending bill have largely been between Trump and Democrats.

 “I was promised the Wall and Border Security by leadership,” Trump tweeted shortly after calling Ryan during a morning meeting of House Republicans.
 “Would be done by end of year (NOW).
 It didn’t happen!
 We foolishly fight for Border Security for other countries – but not for our beloved U.S.A.
 Not good!”